 State Court Remedies for Constitutional Violations by Federal Employees Act

 This responsibility includes providing a remedy of damages against government officials who violate those rights.
-No such remedy exists today in state or federal courts when the violation is done by federal employees or state employees who are deputized as federal agents.
+No such remedy exists today in state or federal courts when the violation is committed by federal employees or state employees who are deputized as federal agents.
 This is because the Federal Employees Liability Reform and Tort Compensation Act of 1988, known as the Westfall Act, accords absolute immunity from tort claims arising from acts by federal officials in the course of their duties.

 What Can State Legislators Do?